 The morning suit starts with a morning coat.
 These single-breasted coats are distinguished by their curved fronts that lead into tails in the back.
-The short cut in front is what initially made men’s morning dress suitable for horseback riding.
+The shortcut in front is what initially made men’s morning dress suitable for horseback riding.

-Black and gray is traditional, but if you go for black, add interest by looking for a subtly patterned weave.
+Black and gray are traditional, but if you go for black, add interest by looking for a subtly patterned weave.
 Pair the jacket with gray or gray-and-black-striped trousers.
 You can also choose houndstooth trousers for a twist on the usual striped pattern.
 Hold them up with suspenders—no belts allowed here.

 Choose a dress shirt in white or a light, neutral color, with French cuffs and cufflinks.
 You’ll need a waistcoat in a neutral shade like beige, blue, or gray.
 Pull the look together with a silk tie.
-The tie can be colored or patterned, but not loud.
+The tie can be colored or patterned but not loud.